davecom/SVGChart/README.md

 A C++ Library for Making SVG Charts (fork of PPlot)

 ## Alpha Quality Software
 This is a fork of the [PPlot](http://pplot.sourceforge.net) plotting library.
 All of its documentation is still relevant.
-The big change is compliance with modern C++ compilers and a new SVGPainter that can output SVG files.
-This is at an alpha state of completion.
+The big change is compliance with modern C++ compilers and a new SVGPainter class that can output SVG files.
+This project is at an alpha state of completion.

 ## Compiler Support
 This project has been tested with: